glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 };
 ```

-Although to calculate total pressure and total temperature, we are required to compute the mass
-of the gas and the bulk velocity of the gas from the bulk momentum of the gas.
-The
+Although to calculate total pressure and total temperature, the bulk velocity of the gas is to be derived from the
-mass of the gas requires that we know the molar mass (in kilogram per mol) of the gas.
-From the
+bulk momentum of the gas.
+The mass of the gas requires that we know the molar mass (in kilogram per mol) of the gas.
-Otto cycle, the gasses present within any chamber are lumped into either air, fuel, or combusted fuel.
+From the Otto cycle, the gasses present within any chamber are lumped into either air, fuel, or combusted.
 Their specific molar masses are defined as:

 ```